sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 ### Configure the SUMOLOGIC_URL environment variable

-Follow these steps to save your Sumo Logic HTTP Source Address URL as an environment variable:
+To save your Sumo Logic HTTP Source Address URL as an environment variable:

-1. Create the files from which the `sensu-backend` service will read environment variables: `/etc/default/sensu-backend` for Debian/Ubuntu systems or `/etc/sysconfig/sensu-backend` for RHEL/CentOS systems.
+1. Create the files from which the `sensu-backend` service will read environment variables.
 If you have already created this file on your system, skip to step 2.

      {{< language-toggle >}}